Andrea Soncin

-Andrea Soncin (born 5 September 1978) is an Italian football coach and former player, who is currently in charge as youth coach of Venezia.
+Andrea Soncin (born 5 September 1978) is an Italian football coach and former player who is currently in charge of the Italian women's national team.

 Football career

 Soncin started his professional career at Solbiatese of Serie C2.
 He then played for Venezia youth team and then loaned back to Solbiatese for a season, and then for Vigevano in Serie D.

-He then moved to Perugia of Serie A, but left for Sambenedettese of Serie C1 after 2 months.
+He then moved to Perugia of Serie A but left for Sambenedettese of Serie C1 after two months.

-On 2003–04 season, he first played for Fiorentina at Serie B then for Pistoiese at Serie C1.
-He was loaned to Lanciano of Serie C1 in summer 2004.
-He enjoy his best season at professional league, scored 21 goals.
+In the 2003–04 season, he first played for Fiorentina at Serie B then for Pistoiese at Serie C1.
+He was loaned to Lanciano of Serie C1 in the summer of 2004.
+He enjoyed his best season in a professional league with them, scoring 21 goals.

 Atalanta

-On 21 July 2005, newly relegated Atalanta signed him.
+On 21 July 2005, Serie B recently relegated Atalanta signed Soncin.
 He made 31 league games in his first full Serie B season, and saw he followed Atalanta returned to Serie A.

-He made his Serie A debut on 17 September 2006 against Catania.
-He just managed to play for Atalanta eight times that season, including one games scored against Triestina at Coppa Italia.
+On 17 September 2006, he made his Serie A debut in a league game against Catania.
+He just managed to play for Atalanta eight times that season, scoring once against Triestina in a Coppa Italia game.

 Ascoli

-On 27 January 2007, he was on loan to Ascoli, to help the club avoid relegation.
+On 27 January 2007, he was on loan to Ascoli to help the club avoid relegation.

-He scored 6 goals for the club, just one goal behind team top scorer Saša Bjelanović, who played 10 more games than Soncin.
+He scored six goals for the club, just one goal behind the team's top scorer Saša Bjelanović, who played ten more games than Soncin.

-At the end of season, Ascoli finished 19th, fail to avoid relegation.
+At the end of the season, Ascoli finished 19th, failing to avoid relegation.